nvim-neorg/neorg/docs/CONTRIBUTING.md

 # Contributions welcome!
-Whilst any help is very special (I'm only one guy managing this currently!), please be considerate of certain rules in order to make the codebase uniform and coherent.
+Whilst any help is very special (I'm only one guy managing this currently!), please be considerate of certain rules in order to make the codebase uniform/coherent.

 ---
 ### Table of Contents